2 historic shipwrecks and their artefacts found in Singapore's territorial waters

 ARTEFACTS RECOVERED

-The first shipwreck contains Chinese ceramics, and may date back to the 14th century, a time when Singapore was known as Temasek, the research stated.
+The first shipwreck contained Chinese ceramics and may date back to the 14th century, a time when Singapore was known as Temasek, the research stated.

 Some of the key finds include Longquan dishes and bowls, and a jarlet.
 Fragments of blue-and-white porcelain bowls with lotus and peony motifs from the Yuan dynasty were also found in the shipwreck.

-This ship carried more of these blue-and-white porcelain than “any other documented shipwreck in the world,” said Dr Michael Flecker, a visiting fellow and project director of Martime Archaeology Projects at ISEAS.
+This ship carried more of these blue-and-white porcelain than “any other documented shipwreck in the world,” said Dr Michael Flecker, a visiting fellow and project director of Maritime Archaeology Projects at ISEAS.

 “Many of the pieces are rare, and one is believed to be unique," he said.